-In terms of environmental considerations, Dexia Group has a low exposure to Environmental risks, in line with our general view for the banking sector.
-See our Environmental risk heatmap for further information.
+In terms of environmental considerations, Dexia group has a low exposure to Environmental risks, in line with our general view for the banking sector.
+See our Environmental risk heat map for further information.
 Environmental risks to banks are usually indirect, undertaken through financing clients' operations.
-Such risk exposure is usually unlikely to translate into a meaningful credit impact.
+Such risk exposure is usually unlikely to translate into a significant credit impact.

-For social risks, we also place Dexia Group in line with our general view for the banking sector, which indicates a moderate exposure to Social risks.
-See our Social risk heatmap for further information.
-We also regard the coronavirus outbreak as a social risk under its ESG framework, given the substantial implications for public health and safety.

-Corporate governance is highly relevant to all banks creditworthiness.
+For social risks, we also place Dexia group in line with our general view for the banking sector, which indicates a moderate exposure to Social risks.
+See our Social risk heat map for further information.
+We also regard the coronavirus pandemic as a social risk under our ESG framework, given the substantial implications for public health and safety.
+Corporate governance is highly relevant to all banks' creditworthiness.
 Governance risks are largely internally rather than externally driven.
-We do not have any particular concern about Dexia Group's governance.
+We do not have any particular concern about Dexia group's governance.